 Bullion investors have to judge a dealer for themselves.
 Reading customer reviews at the Better Business Bureau, which is a not-for-profit, is generally worth doing.

-Look for a pattern of BBB complaints which indicate a company either isn't shipping at all or shipping after a delay which is much longer than expected.
+Look for a pattern of BBB complaints that indicate a company either isn't shipping at all or shipping after a delay that is much longer than expected.

 Virtually all of the dealers which failed in recent years exhibited this pattern in advance.